denten-books/plain-text/1-device.md

 ## Device

-Literature in computer science tends to treat Turing machines as algorithms: as logical constructs, not necessarily physical ones.
+Literature in computer science tends to treat Turing machines as algorithms: logical, not necessarily physical constructs.
 It is impossible however to dissociate the implementation from the idea.
-The historian Thomas Haigh wrote that the Turing machine "abstracts away from the complexity of real computer architectures" [@haigh_actually_2014, 241].
+The historian Thomas Haigh wrote that Turing machines "abstract away from the complexity of real computer architectures" [@haigh_actually_2014, 241].
 It appeals to the theorist because it is a theory.
 Haigh notes also that "hardware and software are interchangeable to the theorist, but not to the historian" [@haigh_actually_2014, 241].
 In his 1937 review of Turing's "On Computable Numbers" paper, Alonzo Church, the American mathematician whose work anticipated Turing's (independently) in several important aspects, would